-Initially based both in the Department of Gender Studies and the Centre for Women Peace and Security, the post holder will contribute to the intellectual life of the School through conducting and publishing outstanding quality research, engaging in high quality teaching, and participating in the School and wider Department and Institute activities.
+Based in the Gender Studies Department (with a secondment to the Centre for Women Peace and Security for the first three years) the post holder will contribute to the intellectual life of the School through conducting and publishing outstanding quality research, engaging in high quality teaching as instructed by the Head of Department, and participating in the School and wider Department activities.

-The post is an open-ended 0.5 FTE Professorship in the Department of Gender Studies and an 0.5 FTE Directorship of the Centre for Women, Peace and Security located in the Institute of Global Affairs, which is for a fixed-term of 5 years in the first instance.
+The post is an open-ended 1.0 FTE Professorship in the Department of Gender Studies with 0.5 FTE secondment for a fixed-term of 3 years in the first instance as Director of the Centre for Women, Peace and Security located in the Institute of Global Affairs.
 Depending on funding availability and satisfactory performance, the 0.5 FTE Directorship of the Centre can be extended for another fixed-term period.
-In its absence, the post will revert to the 0.5 FTE Professorship in the Department of Gender Studies only.
-The Centre for Women, Peace and Security seeks an outstanding individual to build on its existing achievements.
-This next 5-year phase of the Centre's development calls for a skilled advocate to provide intellectual and strategic leadership and further advance the Centre's programmes of cutting edge and policy-relevant research, education, and cross-sector engagement.
+In due course, the post will revert to a 1.0 FTE Professorship in the Department of Gender Studies only.